Shakes and body building supplements promise to pack on pounds of muscle — but do they work?

 While he doesn’t discourage clients from trying a well-made protein supplement that works for them, he said, “Many times, we can get these things from the environment around us.”

 Purcell suggests eating whole foods such as eggs, poultry and meat.
 Vegan or vegetarians can choose nuts, seeds and legumes — including peanut butter and beans — along with vegan or vegetarian protein powder.
+Plant based protein for vegans has many benefits for non-vegans too.

 David Cruz, certified personal trainer at Gold’s Gym in Dewitt, recommends .8 to 1 gram of protein per pound of body weight for most people who are strength training if they want to “go by the book,” he said.